-The injectable Type 2 Diabetes drug Byetta has been linked to Pancreatic Cancer.
+The injectable Type 2 Diabetes drug Byetta has been linked to causing Pancreatic Cancer in patients.
 The drug is manufactured by the multi-billion dollar drug giant AstraZeneca Pharmaceuticals LP.

 What Is Byetta?

 Byetta is an injectable Type 2 Diabetes maintenance medication, originally synthesized from lizard spit.
-The drug was designed to help control blood sugar levels by helping the pancreas to produce insulin more efficiently.
-It was originally approved by The FDA in 2005 as an alternative to traditional insulin treatment.
+The drug was designed to help control blood sugar levels by helping the pancreas produce insulin more efficiently.
+It was originally approved by the Food and Drug Administration in 2005 as an alternative to traditional insulin treatment.
 Byetta is not for use in treating Type 1 Diabetes.

 How Is Byetta Used?

-Byetta is administered by a “pen”, which is a self contained plastic unit that injects exact amounts of the drug under the skin.
+Byetta is administered by a “pen”, which is a self-contained plastic unit that injects exact amounts of the drug under the skin.
 Byetta is usually injected before breakfast and dinner.
 Proper dosage of the drug is decided by a doctor and may be adjusted over time.
-Though Byetta is marketed as a “pen” it does have needles that pierce the skin, so proper understanding of used needle disposal is crucial.
+Though Byetta is marketed as a “pen” it does have needles that pierce the skin, so proper understanding of used needle disposal is very important.

 Byetta Side Effects